-This book would be a lovely bedtime story for the right child.
-This could also be a great read aloud story for an infant class – but I think the teacher would need to pick the right moment to read it: when the children are in a calm, patient mood to appreciate the way this story gently unfolds.
+The Stone Bird would be a lovely bedtime story for the right child.
+This could also be a great read-aloud story for an infant class – but I think the teacher would need to pick the right moment to read it: when the children are in a calm, patient mood to appreciate the way this story gently unfolds.